British Interior minister refuses to quit over immigrants' treatment

 But the fiasco has raised awkward questions about how the pursuit of lower immigration after Britain’s 2019 exit from the European Union sits alongside the desire to be an outward-looking global economy.

-Some of the Windrush migrants have been made homeless, lost their jobs, threatened with deportation and denied benefits, according to the Guardian newspaper.
+Some of the Windrush migrants have been made homeless, lost their jobs, been threatened with deportation and denied benefits, according to the Guardian newspaper.

 The crisis has focused attention on May, who as interior minister set out to create a “really hostile environment” for illegal immigrants, imposing tough new requirements in 2012 for people to prove their legal status.

+She said in her letter to The Voice the government would do “whatever it takes” to end the anxieties faced by those affected.

+“This country is your home and Britain would not be Britain without you,” she said.

-Writing by Elisabeth O'Leary and Andrew MacAskill; editing by Guy Faulconbridge and Jon Boyle
+Writing by Elisabeth O'Leary and Andrew MacAskill; editing by Guy Faulconbridge and Jon Boyle, Larry King